Metaflow in Practice

 First, a recap.
 What is Metaflow?
 Metaflow is a production-grade, Python-based orchestration tool that helps data scientists to organize, version, execute, track and share data processing and analysis code and results.
 Yes, that’s a lot of stuff.
 Metaflow was developed at Netflix, but these days it is free, open source and maintained by Outerbounds.
 You can run Metaflow locally, or host it yourself in your cloud, so that data never leaves your (virtual) premises.

 In brief, Metaflow organizes data workflows as directed acyclic graphs (DAGs).
 The actual data preparation and analysis are defined as steps of the DAG, and the choice of actual tools for working with data can be chosen freely.
 The same code can then be executed locally or in the cloud against a compute backend, so that minimal infrastructure details leak into the data processing workflows.
-We had the pleasure of being early adopters of Metaflow’s Azure cloud backend, and we wrote about our experiences here.
+We had the pleasure of being early adopters of Metaflow's Azure cloud backend, and we shared our experiences here.
+We are also using Metaflow on top of other solutions to enable our YOKOT.AI Private Enterprise Generative AI to process sensitive business data in a secure and private manner.

 Metaflow has a couple of components.
 We’ll demonstrate flows, data store and the metadata service here.
 For full details of Metaflow’s productivity-boosting capabilities, you may head to the docs.
 Before we get anything done, we’ll need to install Metaflow.
 Since Metaflow is a free Python package, it’s as simple as